 - Professor Dr. Aung Tun Thet, a distinguished professor and member of the President’s National Economic and Social Advisory Council

 - U. Kyaw Thu, a Myanmar Academy Award winner and founder of Free Funeral Service Society

 - Debbie Aung Din, Co-founder of Proximity Designs, an organization that creates innovative tools to increase the productivity and incomes of rural Myanmar households

 Award recipients are given the opportunity to direct a grant to a Myanmar-based non-government or community-based organization of their choice.

-The Fellowship is innovative and complex in its curriculum, activities, venues, mentoring, and alumni offerings.
-It is overseen by several staff members in Myanmar and the United States.
-DeBoer staff are committed to excellence, innovation, and providing a personalized, nurturing environment in which every Fellow will grow and thrive.
+The DeBoer Fellowship is innovative and complex in its curriculum, activities, venues, mentoring, and alumni offerings.
+Overseen by staff members in Myanmar and the United States, the DeBoer Fellowship retains a team committed to excellence, innovation, providing a personalized, nurturing environment in which every Fellow will grow and thrive.